AVSystem/Anjay-zephyr-client/demo/README.md

 > **__NOTE:__**
 > Runtime certificate and private key do not work with Thingy:91.

-This feature works with nrf9160dk starting from revision v0.14.0.
+This feature works with nRF9151DK and nrf9160DK starting from revision v0.14.0.
 For this board use configuration which utilizes external flash chip and software-based cryptography:
 ```
-west build -b nrf9160dk/nrf9160/ns -p -- -DEXTRA_CONF_FILE="overlay_nrf_mbedtls.conf"
+west build -b nrf91(60|51)dk/nrf91(60|51)/ns -p -- -DEXTRA_CONF_FILE="overlay_nrf_mbedtls.conf"
 ```

 After that, certificate and private key based on SECP256R1 curve can be provided through shell interface in PEM format.
 To generate them use following commands (to use certificate and private key with Coiote DM you must specify a common name that is the same as the client endpoint name):